aflin/rampart/docs/source/sql4.rst

 must be entered into the table.
 Initially, data can be entered into the table in several ways:

 -  Batch mode: Data is loaded into the table from a file.
+See - e.g :ref:`rampart-sql:importCsv()` and :ref:`rampart-sql:importCsvFile()`.

 -  Interactive mode: Data for each record is added by interactive prompting of each column in a record.
+This can be done with the :ref:`tsql:Tsql Command Line Utility`.

+-  Via scripting:  Using a combination of Rampart JavaScript functions such as :ref:`rampart-sql:exec()`, :ref:`rampart-main:fread`, :ref:`rampart-main:readLine`, :ref:`rampart-main:readFile`, ``rampart-curl:fetch``,
+   :ref:`rampart-sql:rex()` and others, text data in many arbitrary formats can be processed and inserted into Texis tables.

+.. what?
    -  Line Input: A row of data is keyed for insertion into a table using a line editor and then is submitted to the database.

-Generally a Load Program would be used to load data into the tables at the outset.
+Generally scripting would be used to load data into the tables at the outset.
 It would be unusual to use line input especially to get started, but it is used in the following examples so that the correct syntax can be clearly seen.